JaMo42/wwpw/README.md

 #### The HandleMessage function

 This replaces the WindowProc function.
-The parameters `Message`, `WParam` and `LParam` are the parameter passed to the internal WindowProc function.
+The parameters `Message`, `WParam` and `LParam` are the parameters passed to the internal WindowProc function.
 The window handle is not passed as an argument as it can be accessed as a member of the window class.

 #### The ClassName value

 This defines the name of the window class the window uses.
-This does not have to be unique accross multiple window classes.
+This does not have to be unique across multiple window classes.

 ### Creating a window